-Harry’s friends in the audience support him with a banner reading “Potter for President” and cheer him on.
-Quirrell tries to knock Harry off his broom during the match but Snape’s countercurse stymies his efforts.
+From the stands, Professor Quirrell tries to knock Harry off his broom with magic during the match, but Professor Snape’s countercurse stymies his efforts.
 Thinking Snape is the one trying to knock Harry off his broom, Hermione goes to distract him.
-Along the way, she really does stop the jinx when she knocks over Professor Quirrell.
-The match ends soon afterward when Harry inadvertently catches the Snitch in his mouth, securing a Gryffindor victory.
+Along the way, she really does stop the jinx when she knocks over Quirrell.

 We left the story at the end of the last chapter on the evening of October 31, with the Gryffindors enjoying the remains of their Hallowe'en feast in the common room on the seventh floor.
 Now we move into the month of November.
 Just for the record, the first game of the season in Harry's third year was already in the first week of October.
 In the second, fifth, and sixth books, a Gryffindor match happens the first week of November.
 This will help us pinpoint the dates of the events in this chapter.